Introduction to MongoDB Compass

 Other than being able to read data, Compass allows you to present the data visually.
 Managing Indexes and the implementation of Document Validation is also effectively done by Compass.

 Flexible schema and JSON like Document storage, provided by MongoDB, is a really great tool for developers to build applications over the database and work as a kind of obstacle to understand the structure of the database.
 You can certainly execute queries and understand the structure, but it was only possible for developers with MongoDB knowledge.
 But with MongoDB’s Compass, we now have multiple ways to understand the data and manipulate it without any knowledge of shell commands.

 Introduced with MongoDB 3.2, Compass is a graphical tool to understand the data in an easy way and interact with the database without queries.

 How does MongoDB Compass Work?

-Basically, Compass is a GUI, for what we have within our MongoDB Database.
+Basically, Compass is a GUI for what we have within our MongoDB Database.
 Every collection and documents can be reflected and manipulated.
 Every time we build and execute a query on the compass, it interprets the query into the command line query and executes it.
-Upon execution, whatever the result is, it reflects the result on the graphical visualization.
+Upon execution, whatever the result is, it reflects the result of the graphical visualization.

 Features of MongoDB Compass

-Basically, Compass itself is an advantage and a reason to use MongoDB, that been said, Compass is comprised of amazing features that make it more likely to be implemented for production uses as well.
+Basically, Compass itself is an advantage and a reason to use MongoDB.
+That being said, Compass comprises amazing features that make it more likely to be implemented for production uses.
 Let us now Define and understand every feature that compass offers:

 Creation and execution of queries can be done with the Compass interface.
 Aggregation Pipelines can be created and executed over the compass as easily as any normal query.